HackYourFuture-CPH/teacher-curriculum/topics/README.md

 Welcome ✌

 In the topics part you have all the different topics that have been written for the teacher curriculum.

-Come read about specific topics in education, computing education, and teaching hyf.
+Come read about specific topics in education, computing education and teaching at hyf.

 Only got 20 minutes?
 Find a topic that's interesting and take a read!